-“It is definitely possible for a company to reflect positive cash flows but actually be in huge financial trouble.
-While there are several ways to do so, two significant ones can be by showing improvements in working capital (by selling inventory but delaying payables) and including lack of revenues in the pipeline.
-These can largely help a company save its public reputation in the hour of need.”
+“It is possible for a company to reflect positive cash flows but be in huge financial trouble.
+While there are several ways to do so, two significant ones can be showing improvements in working capital (by selling inventory but delaying payables) and a lack of revenues in the pipeline.
+These can help a company save its public reputation in the hour of need.”

 6. If You Ever Disagreed with Your Superior, How Did You Manage the Situation?

-A good finance manager might have a conflict with superiors but always handles the situation ethically and professionally.
+A good finance manager might conflict with superiors but always handles the situation ethically and professionally.
 Here, the interviewer is trying to judge your ethical and professional values as a finance manager.

-Tip 1: Include an example of your past experience that ended well.
+Tip 1: Include an example of your experience that ended well.

 Tip 2: Explain how you would handle the situation positively.

-7. How Would You Handle a Mistake Made by Your Subordinate at a Critical Time During a Project?
+7. How Would You Handle a Mistake Your Subordinate Make at a Critical Time During a Project?